ch-wells/Amazon_Vine_Analysis/README.md

 ### How many Vine reviews and non-Vine reviews were there?
 After filtering for helpful reviews that, there were 4,726 Vine reviews that met the filter conditions and 102,218 non-vine reviews that met those same conditions.

+Below is the analysis for the in_vine data set.

 ![](in_vine.png)

+Below is the analysis for the not_in_vine data set.

 ![](not_in_vine.png)